 Any requests for special dietary accommodations in the school provided breakfast or lunch meals must be made through the Child Nutrition Department.

-Complete the Special Dietary Accommodations form and return to the school Lunch Clerk.
+Complete the Special Dietary Accommodations form and return to the school Child Nutrition Assistant.

 Requests for milk substitutes may be signed by a parent/guardian, but any other accommodation request must be written and signed by a medical authority licensed to write prescriptions in the state of Texas.
 It must include an explanation of the student’s disability, how this disability restricts the child’s diet, and what major life activity is affected by the disability.